koriinkpen/Interact2019_AI-HCI/README.md

 ## Objectives and Target Audience

-The goal of this workshop is to bring together researchers from diverse communities such as Human-Computer Interaction, Machine Learning, Computer-Supported Cooperative Work, Interaction Design, Group Decision Support Systems, Visualisa-tion, Philosophy and Ethics.
+The goal of this workshop is to bring together researchers from diverse communities such as Human-Computer Interaction, Machine Learning, Computer-Supported Cooperative Work, Interaction Design, Group Decision Support Systems, Visualisation, Philosophy and Ethics.
 This workshop will build on the insights gained from a larger workshop we are organising at CHI 2019 [aka.ms/whereisthe human](http://aka.ms/whereisthehuman), but focus in more specifically in issues related to Human+AI interaction.

 The structure of this workshop will be focused on creating research partnerships and identifying collaborative projects.
 Although we will spend time discussing key trends, challenges, and opportunities, the overall goal is to have a focused workshop that will initiate projects that will extend beyond the workshop itself.
 The intimate nature of workshops at INTERACT is an ideal venue for this type of workshop.